ren-lab/hic-pipeline/test/README.md

-Need to think of a few test examples.
+## Need to think of a few test examples.
+# test bwa mapping efficiencies